-1. Maladaptive changes make individuals less able to survive and reproduce.
+1 Maladaptive changes make individuals less able to survive and reproduce.
 In the case of technology, this involves changes that reduce the ratio of benefits (e.g., in effective food production) to costs (e.g., of manufacture).
-Such changes may entail shifts in tool or weapon designs (e.g., in materials, shape, etc.), reductions in the number of composite parts, and/or modifications in the details of their application (losses in the nuances of skilled technique).
+Such changes may entail shifts in tool or weapon designs (e.g. in materials, shape, etc.), reductions in the number of composite parts, and/or modifications in the details of their application (losses in the nuances of skilled technique).

-2. It's worth noting that the Tasmanians may have lost the ability to make fire (Plomley 1966:225, footnote 5), an absence that has been ethnographically recorded elsewhere among small isolated groups (e.g., Holmberg 1950: Siriono; Oswalt 1973: Andamanese).
-However, Gott's in-depth investigation has bought this old claim into serious question.
+2 It's worth noting that the Tasmanians may have lost the ability to make fire (Plomley 1966: 225, footnote 5), an absence that has been ethnographically recorded elsewhere among small isolated groups (e.g., Holmberg 1950: Siriono; Oswalt 1973: Andamanese).
+However, Gott's (2002) in-depth investigation has bought this old claim into serious question.
 It seems that at least some social groups on Tasmania likely had the ability to make fire when the Europeans arrived.
 At best, it's uncertain.

-- The range of fish exploited extended to 30 species, indicating the likely use of sophisticated baited-box traps or tidal fish-traps; meanwhile the species most effectively exploited by simple spearing were absent (Colley and Jones 1988). - 4.
-One might wonder why, if fish dropped out of the diet because the necessary skills, knowledge or technologies related to fishing dropped out, the Tasmanians showed an aversion to eating the fish offered to them by the arriving Europeans.
-Given what is known about food aversions and disgust (Rozin et al. 2000), the most likely explanation is that once fish dropped out (3,500 years ago), subsequent generations were never exposed to the idea of eating these cold, slimy, smelly creatures, so default disgust reactions kicked in.
-That is, without cultural learning, humans tend to show disgust reactions toward the idea of eating slimy, smelly things.
+3 The range of fish exploited extended to 30 species, indicating the likely use of sophisticated baitedbox traps or tidal fish-traps; meanwhile the species most effectively exploited by simple spearing were absent (Colley and Jones 1988).

+4 One might wonder why, if fish dropped out of the diet because the necessary skills, knowledge or technologies related to fishing dropped out, the Tasmanians showed an aversion to eating the fish offered to them by the arriving Europeans.
+Given what is know about food aversions and disgust (Rozin et al. 2000), the most likely explanation is that once fish dropped out (3,500 years ago), subsequent generations were never exposed to the idea of eating these cold, slimy, smelly creatures, so default disgust reactions kicked in.
+That is, without cultural learning, humans tend to show disgust reactions towards the idea of eating slimy, smelly things.
 In my own ethnographic fieldwork, I had the same reaction (as the Tasmanians to fish) to the Machiguenga's habit of snacking on the slimy (fatty) insect larva taken from underneath fallen logs, and the Mapuche's taste for drinking hot sheep's blood right from the animal's neck (for the record, I forced myself to drink the blood, but would not eat the larva unless they were fried first).
 It's also worth noting that while the Tasmanians enthusiastically ate the bread the European explorers gave them, they refused to eat (and were averse to) the butter the Europeans wanted them to put on the bread.
 The same disgust logic applies.
+5 Henrich and Gil-White (2001) ground this cognitive capacity in evolutionary theory, develop a set of interrelated predictions about human psychology and ethnography, and summarize the data in support of these predictions.
+Among other empirical findings, this work shows that both children and adults pay particular attention to highly skilled or successful individuals (often unconsciously) and preferentially imitate them in a variety of ways (including in ways that do not directly relate to their domain of skill).